MiaLinlinLu/ReadabilityClassification-NLP-project/README.md

 ## Prerequisite
 This project has been tested and installed on Windows.
 For optimal performance using a device with GPUs will significantly speed up BERT tuning.
 If the device used does not have GPUs the CPU will be used instead for tuning and that could potentially take hours.<br/>
-Python version: 3.7-3.9The project was tested in Python 3.7.1. to match the Python version used in Google Colab.
+<br/>Python version: 3.7-3.9The project was tested in Python 3.7.1. to match the Python version used in Google Colab.

 ## Getting Started
 Create a new virtual environment and activate it by executing activate.bat